zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 From where I’m standing, the best scriptwriter on t he Internet is none other than our very own Dr. Lucy Tse.
 Thank you, Lucy.

 From Los Angeles, California.
 I’m Jeff McQuillan.
-T hank you for listening.
+Thank you for listening.
 Come back and listen to us again right here on ESL Podca st.

 English as a Second Language Podcast was written an d produced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan.
 This podcast is copyright 2014 by the Center for Educational Development.